debugmen/debugmen.github.io/_posts/2020-09-12-flask_caching.md

 I asked the webserver for `localhost:5000/test5`; packets to redis looks pretty similar.
 That `$-1` response means that value doesnt exist in the cache, so the webserver responds with a `SETEX` command to `flask_cache_view//test5`.
 In fact that last section of the respond is just the data that tells redis to cache some data. but the data its caching in this response is binary data and looks kinda like a pickled python object

 ## Very research, much good
-Ok so the `flask_caching` module is serializing either the function or the function's results some how, so lets just read the code and find out what it's doing.
+So, the `flask_caching` module is serializing either the function or the function's results some how, so lets just read the code and find out what it's doing.

 ### flask_caching/backends/rediscache.py
 ```